cisocrgroup/Resources/manuals/profiler-manual.md

 It follows these five steps to profile the document:

 1. The web service checks if the according language configuration file exists in the backend.
-It simply adds `.ini` to the name of language and checks if this file exists in the language backend -- if not it returns an error to the caller.
+It simply adds `.ini` to the name of the language and checks if this file exists in the language backend -- if not it returns an error to the caller.
-2. If the according language file exists, it extracts the file contents of the request, unzips them and writes them to a temporary file in the `temp` directory of the tomcat installation.
+2. If the respective language file exists, it extracts the file contents of the request, unzips it and writes it to a temporary file in the `temp` directory of the tomcat installation.
 3. It creates two more temporary file names as output files for the profiler in the `temp` directory.
 4. It issues a system command to call the profiler executable with the following arguments:
-       * The according configuration file (command line option:
+       * The configuration file (command line option:
        `--config`)
        * The format of the file (command line option:
        `--sourceFormat`)